 At Penn State University, WordPress has empowered the school’s many creative voices.
 Anyone can build a site and WordPress is frequently used by clubs and research groups.

 According to Jennifer Sparrow, the senior director of teaching and learning with technology at Penn State, WordPress helped speed up different types of curriculum innovations for class activities.

-“Each student has a research around a particular theme and each have a blog.
+“Each student has research around a particular theme and each has a blog.
 The blogs are an integral part of what they’re doing and are all pulled together into a “mother blog,” so other students can see,” Jennifer says.

 Penn State’s advice for institutions considering using WordPress is to outsource local hosting in order to free up institutional resources.
 Doing this has allowed the school to wholly focus on the institution’s mission.

 WordPress is Open Source

 WordPress is licensed under the GPL.
 This means that anyone can modify and enhance the core code, and any contributions are comprehensively peer-reviewed by an international and dedicated community of developers.